 Determine the Right Legal Entity for your Business

 Investors and entrepreneurs need to determine the legal entity of the business they will run – whether it will be a sole proprietorship, corporation, partnership, limited liability partnership, or limited liability company (LLC).
 Depending on the type of business, there will be unique criteria for establishing the legal entity of your business.
 Typically, we recommend investors and entrepreneurs contact a business attorney to establish the legal entity of their business, and we are happy to provide a list of attorneys we know will help set you up for success.

 Set Up Your Business

-Part of your visa application will require a detailed business plan that takes into consideration what it takes to run a successful business.
-You will need to present your business plan, establish a business bank account and have a plan to or proactively rent or purchase office space and equipment.
+Your visa application requires a detailed business plan that takes into account what it takes to run a successful business.
+You must present your business plan, create a bank account, and have a plan to rent or purchase office space/equipment.
 If you are a planning to invest in a franchise, you will need to present financial information about the business in previous years, and your purchase agreement.
 You will likely need to travel to the United States to do this, so will need to obtain business visitor visa if from a non-visa waiver country.

 Show Substantial Investment

 You will need to show that you have the resources to get your business off the ground.
 For a consulting or professional practice, the start-up costs might be minimal, but for businesses requiring office space or equipment, you need to show viable start-up capital.
 Additionally, the initial investment should be money that can be traced via a “paper trail.”
 E visa can be denied if they are based on untraceable cash investments, and in some cases, money loans.